adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 ---

 We needed to create an application that allows users to build simple web pages in two flavours:
- - only html and css files allowed
+ - only HTML and CSS files allowed
  - some interactivity is allowed (tabs, sliders, accordions etc.)

-> For clarity the pages that are the end product of the whole process will be referred to as *Pages*.
+> For clarity the web pages that are the end product of the whole process will be referred to as *Pages* and their elements as *Modules*.

 ## The goals

-- End users should be presented with easy to use drag and drop interface.
-No technical skills required.
+- End users should be presented with an easy to use drag-and-drop interface.

-- UI should let users edit imported modules content: edit text (with and without formatting), add and change images etc.
+- UI should allow users to edit the content in imported *Modules*: edit text (with and without formatting), add and change images etc.

-- Users can rearrange modules in edit view.
+- Users can rearrange *Modules* in edit view.

-- *Pages* should be built from a library (or libraries) of modules created by another team (or teams) with new modules created on request.
+- *Pages* should be built from a library (or libraries) of *Modules* created by another team (or teams) with new created on request.

-- Modules' CSS should not leak to the main app and vice versa.
+- CSS should not leak to or out of the main app.

-- New modules can be created in a matter of hours - making them available in the UI should not require whole app to be redeployed.
+- New *Modules* can be created in a matter of hours - making them available in the UI should not require whole app to be redeployed.

-- Created *Pages* must be exportable into standalone HTML pages with the option of Java&nbsp;Script free version.
+- Created *Pages* must be exportable into standalone HTML pages with an option of Java&nbsp;Script free version.

 ## Non-goals

 - Users can't create modules themselves.
 Only compose *Pages* from existing modules.

-- Not everything will be editable.
-Only parts explicitly marked as editable can be accessed and changed.
+- Not everything is editable.
+Only elements explicitly marked as editable can be accessed and changed by a user.

 - Some aspects can never be changed eg. fonts and most of the typography is defined upfront for each module.